-Except as disclosed below, the Corporation is not aware of any material interest, direct or indirect, of any informed person of the Corporation, any proposed director of the Corporation, or any associate or affiliate of any informed person or proposed director, in any transaction since the commencement of the Corporation's most recently completed financial year (i.e. January 1, 2021) or in any proposed transaction of the Corporation which has materially affected or would materially affect the Corporation or any of its subsidiaries.
-An "informed person" is (a) director or executive officer of the Corporation, (b) a director or executive officer of a person or company that is itself an informed person or subsidiary of the Corporation, or (c) any person or company who beneficially owns, directly or indirectly, voting securities of the Corporation or who exercises control or direction over voting securities of the Corporation or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Corporation.
+Except as disclosed below, the Company is not aware of any material interest, direct or indirect, of any informed person of the Company, any proposed director of the Company, or any associate or affiliate of any informed person or proposed director, in any transaction since the commencement of the Company's most recently completed financial year (i.e. January 1, 2022) or in any proposed transaction of the Company which has materially affected or would materially affect the Company or any of its subsidiaries.
+An "informed person" is (a) director or executive officer of a person or company that is itself an informed person or subsidiary of the Company, or (c) any person or company who beneficially owns, directly or indirectly, voting securities of the Company or who exercises control or direction over voting securities of the Company or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Company.